Fritz G. A. Kraemer: University teacher, Pentagon strategist, and White House advisor

 A gifted talent scout and teacher, in 1944 he discovered young Henry Kissinger, whom Kraemer had recruited into Army division.
 Kraemer persuaded Kissinger to attend Harvard University.
 "Kraemer shaped my reading and thinking, influenced my choice of college, awakened my interest in political philosophy and history, inspired both my undergraduate and graduate theses and became an integral and indispensable part of my life" Kissinger said.

 In 1961 Kraemer also discovered Alexander Haig, and in 1969 Kraemer recommended Haig as the Military Assistant to then National Security Advisor Kissinger.
 Sven Kraemer, Fritz G. A. Kraemer's son, also served in the Nixon-Kissinger National Security Council.

 From the early 1950s until 1978, when Kraemer retired from civil service, he served as Senior Civilian Advisor to the U.S. Army Chief of Staff in the Pentagon and influenced the Department of Defense during the Cold War.
 During his time at the Pentagon, he also influenced Secretaries of Defense James R. Schlesinger and Donald Rumsfeld.
 He served on the White House national security staff under 10 presidents.

-Kraemer was described as the father of the neo-conservative movement in US foreign policy.
-Kraemer was unswerving in his contempt for “provocative weakness”, warning that U.S. military weakness invites aggression by America’s enemies.
-He also railed against forsaking one’s principles through compromise or conciliation.
-Kraemer promoted "peace through strenght doctrine" for decades.

 A graduate of the U.S. National War College, Kraemer advised, taught, and inspired generations of officers, officials, American Presidents, as well as private citizens.

 Kraemer was described as the real Dr Strangelove and Kissinger's Kissinger.
 He was always flamboyant and eccentric.
 Kraemer wore a monocle and it became his trademark.
-Through the cumulative force of his personality, intellect, experience, and encyclopedic knowledge of history and current events, Kraemer shaped the thinking of military leaders and policy makers in the United States and overseas for over half a century.
-His unbending distrust of Soviet communism influenced the toughened anticommunist policies of the Reagan administration that helped to end the cold war.

-In 2001, Kraemer and Dr Hubertus Hoffmann founded The World Security Network Foundation, a think-tank for global affairs in New York, with 22 generals and admirals.
-The WSN became one of the largest think-tanks in global affairs.